Attention-Based Multimodal Image Matching: Introduction

-We propose a novel approach for attention-based multimodal patch matching.
-The gist of our approach, shown in Fig. \ref{fig:arch}, is to apply attention using a Transformer encoder to aggregate multiscale image embeddings into a unified image descriptor.
-The descriptors are learnt for both modalities by a weight-sharing Siamese network, that simultaneously learns the joint informative cues in both patch modalities.
-In particular, as depicted in the attention heatmaps visualized in Figs. \ref{fig:arch} and \ref{fig:attention_heatmaps}, the modality-invariant informative visual cues correspond to the largest attention activations, computed by the encoder.
+In this work, we propose a novel approach for attention-based multimodal patch matching.
+The gist of our approach, shown in Fig. \ref{fig:arch}, is to apply attention using a multiscale Transformer-Encoder to aggregate \emph{ multiscale} image embeddings into a unified image descriptor.
+Multiscale feature maps allow the encoder to capture additional similarities between the multimodal patches.
+The descriptors are learned for both modalities by a weight-sharing Siamese network, which simultaneously learns the joint informative cues in the modalities of both patches.
+In particular, as depicted in the attention heatmaps visualized in Figs. \ref{fig:arch} and \ref{fig:attention_heatmaps}, the modality-invariant informative visual cues correspond to the highest attention activations, computed by the encoder.
 Other image locations that are less task-informative show weak attention activations.
-To apply the Transformer Encoder, we formulate the matching task as a sequence-to-one problem, where the inputs are multimodal feature maps flattened into sequences and the outputs are adaptively aggregated embeddings.
+To apply the Transformer-Encoder, we formulate the matching task as a sequence-to-one problem, where the inputs are multimodal feature maps flattened into sequences, and the outputs are adaptively aggregated embeddings.
 The spatial layout information of the image embeddings is induced by positional encoding.
 Due to the lack of pre-trained CNN backbones for multimodal patch matching, the backbone CNN has to be trained from scratch, starting from randomly initialized weights.
-This, in turn, prevents the encoder from learning meaningful sequence summarizations at the beginning of the training process, hindering the overall learning.
-To mitigate this issue, we propose to add a residual connection to the network bypassing the Transformer encoder, ultimately allowing end-to-end training of the proposed architecture from scratch.
-Our approach is experimentally shown to achieve new SOTA multimodality matching performance on multiple contemporary datasets.
+This has become the de facto initialization scheme among other models in the task.
+We show that random initialization prevents the encoder from learning meaningful sequence aggregations at the beginning of the training process, hindering overall learning.
+To mitigate this issue, we propose adding a residual connection to the network bypassing the Transformer-Encoder, ultimately allowing end-to-end training of the proposed architecture from scratch.